gnosis/dex-research/dFusion/dFusionSpec.md

 That means that all the depositing information are stored in a bytes32 `depositHash`.
 Each 20 ethereum blocks, we store all the occurring `depositsHash` in a unique hash.

-The deposits can be incorporated by any highly bonded party by calling the following function:
+The deposits can be incorporated by any significantly bonded party by calling the following function:
 ```
 Function incorporateDeposits(uint blockNr, oldBalanceHash, newBalanceHash)
 ```